 5 Home Based Business Tax Deductions to Consider

 As you progress in life, taxes can become more and more complicated.
 You factor in a spouse, children, a house and things are already more difficult.
-The complication of taxes grows tenfold when you run your own business.
+The complication of taxes grows tenfold when you run your own business (this guide on small business accounting may help you out).

 The good news is there are numerous deductions you can claim that will lower your taxes!